Estimating Causal Effects for Binary Outcomes Using Per-Decision Inverse Probability Weighting: Simulation

-When $\Delta = 3$, the true parameter values are $\beta_0^* = 0.283$ (obtained numerically by plugging \eqref{eq:dgm-Y} into \eqref{eq:causal-effect-def}), $\beta_1^* = 0.1$, and $\beta_2^* = 0.2$.
-Both pd-EMEE and EMEE consistently estimate all parameters of interest with close to nominal confidence interval coverage (top halves of Tables \ref{tab:delta3and10-1} and \ref{tab:delta3and10-2}).
-The confidence interval coverage is improved by the small sample correction (Remark \ref{rmk:small-ss}). pd-EMEE is slightly more efficient than EMEE: for example, when $n=100$, the relative efficiency between pd-EMEE and EMEE for estimating $\beta_0$, $\beta_1$, and $\beta_2$ is $0.026^2/0.025^2 = 1.08$, $0.037^2/0.035^2 = 1.12$, and $0.029^2 / 0.027^2 = 1.15$, respectively.
-These values roughly translate to 7\% ($ = 1 - 1/1.08$), 11\%, and 13\% savings in sample size if one were to power an MRT using pd-EMEE instead of EMEE.
-Both GEE.ind and GEE.exch are inconsistent because the marginal mean model is misspecified.
+We first conducted simulations with two different $\Delta$: $\Delta = 3$ and $\Delta = 10$.
+We used a constant randomization probability $p_a = 0.2$.
+Results for $\Delta = 3$ are shown in top halves of Tables \ref{tab:delta3and10-1} and \ref{tab:delta3and10-2}, where the true parameter values are $\beta_0^* = 0.283$ (obtained numerically by plugging \eqref{eq:dgm-Y} into \eqref{eq:causal-effect-def}), $\beta_1^* = 0.1$, and $\beta_2^* = 0.2$. pd-EMEE, \readdBiostat{pd-EMEE2,} and EMEE consistently estimate all parameters of interest with close to nominal confidence interval coverage.
+The confidence interval coverage is improved by the small sample correction (Remark \ref{rmk:small-ss}). pd-EMEE is more efficient than EMEE: for example, when $n=100$, the relative efficiency between pd-EMEE and EMEE for estimating $\beta_0$, $\beta_1$, and $\beta_2$ is $0.026^2/0.025^2 = 1.08$, $0.037^2/0.035^2 = 1.12$, and $0.029^2 / 0.027^2 = 1.15$, respectively.
+These values roughly translate to 7\% ($ = 1 - 1/1.08$), 11\%, and 13\% savings in sample size if one were to power an MRT using pd-EMEE instead of EMEE. \readdBiostat{Comparing pd-EMEE and pd-EMEE2, pd-EMEE2 is as or more efficient across $n = 30, 50 \text{ or } 100$, with the highest relative efficiency (against pd-EMEE) being $1.08$.} Both GEE.ind and GEE.exch are inconsistent because the marginal mean model is misspecified.
 The performance of $\hat\alpha_0$ and $\hat\alpha_1$ is not presented because $\alpha_0$ and $\alpha_1$ are nuisance parameters and thus not of interest.